learn-co-students/module-one-final-project-guidelines-houston-web-062419/READMENOW.md

 4. In terminal, type in 'ruby bin/run.rb' to begin the app.

 ## Navigating the Database
 Welcome to Hogwarts School of Witchcraft and Wizardry!
 This database was made with the intention of showing new students the important relationship between students, houses, and what we call values - your personal principles and most distinctive traits.
-Students may peruse this database while waiting to be sorted into houses to get a grasp of the history of each houses and some of their notable members.
+Students may peruse this database while waiting to be sorted into houses to get a grasp of the history of each house and some of their notable members.

   - Each value belongs to a student and to a house.
   - A student has many values.